JuanPardos/PQRevShell/README.md

 Work In Progress WIP.
 All credits to OusCyb3rH4ck.

-# PQRevShell
+# PqRevShell
-PQRevShell is a **secure reverse shell tool** that utilizes **ML-KEM (aka Kyber)** for secure key exchange and **Chacha20 encryption** to ensure encrypted communication between a client and a server.
+PqRevShell is a **secure reverse shell tool** that utilizes **ML-KEM (aka Kyber)** for secure key exchange and **Chacha20 encryption** to ensure encrypted communication between a client and a server.
 This project demonstrates a robust and secure way to establish a command execution environment, where commands issued by the server are securely transmitted to the client and executed, with responses being sent back in an encrypted format.

 By leveraging **ML-KEM + HKDF** for key exchange and **Chacha20 encryption**, this tool is designed to bypass traditional security systems such as **Intrusion Detection Systems (IDS), Intrusion Prevention Systems (IPS), and Security Information and Event Management (SIEM)** systems, making it a powerful tool for penetration testing in environments with strict monitoring.